adobe-apiplatform/umapi-client.py/v3/index.md

 # Getting Started

 The UMAPI Client requires valid credentials.
-UMAPI credentials can be set up easily on the Adobe Developer Console.
+UMAPI credentials can be set up on the Adobe Developer Console.

 > **Note**: You must have system administrator access to your organization's Admin Console in